-By taking some time upfront to gather the best equipment for teaching English online, you’ll have an easier time getting started with your awesome new job.
+By taking some time upfront to gather the best equipment for online teaching, you’ll have an easier time getting started with your awesome new job.

 For the technical aspects, give your devices a tune-up and make sure you have good video, audio, and reliable internet no matter where you teach.

 For the more creative aspects of your classroom, you’ll have some flexibility.
 You can choose to go more minimalist with a plain wall and simple dry erase board as your prop, or unleash your inner artist and create your own classroom masterpiece.

 Look around your house, take a field trip to the Dollar Store, or break out the markers and draw some teaching visuals.
 The sky’s the limit.

 At the end of the day, you’ve succeeded if you’ve created an environment free from technical mishaps where students can learn and can have fun doing so.

 I hope this article helped to give you some good ideas for teaching resources and equipment.
 If you’re an online English teacher, what did I miss?
 Which props do you use?
 Leave a comment below!